zluuba/task-manager/README.md

 make dev
 ```

+And follow the [link you will see](http://0.0.0.0:8000) in the terminal window. <br>

-### Additional environment variables
+## Additional environment variables

 There are other useful environment variables in this project. <br>
 To enable it, insert any of the following variables into the **.env** file on a new line >>

 1. **Debug**.
-If you selected the development server (using the make dev command)
-   to enable debug mode and include all detailed data on errors, add this variable:
+To enable debug mode and include all detailed data on errors, add this variable:
    ```ch
    DEBUG=True
    ```